Who can participate in the WIC Program?

-✓ Breastfeeding women for up to one year after delivery
+- Breastfeeding a baby for up to one year after delivery

-✓ Non-breastfeeding women for up to six months after the termination of pregnancy
+- Non-breastfeeding individual for up to six months after pregnancy ends

-✓ Infants and children up to age 5
+- Infants and children up to age five

-✓ Guardian who is the sole provider of children under age five
+- Guardians who are the sole provider of a child under age five

-✓ Fathers, grandparents or guardian can also bring their children to apply for WIC.
+Fathers and grandparents can also bring their children, age five and under, to apply for WIC.

 WIC services are available to anyone who lives in California and meets the program guidelines regardless of race, color, national origin, gender, religion, age, or disability.
 Families can receive help from WIC no matter what their immigration status is.
 Undocumented immigrants can receive WIC as long as they live in California.